-(1) A motion or amendment shall not be discussed unless it has been proposed and seconded (either by Members physically present in the meeting room or on-line), and unless notice has already been given in accordance with Standing Order Nos.
+(1) A motion or amendment shall not be discussed unless it has been proposed and seconded by Members physically present in the meeting room, and unless notice has already been given in accordance with Standing Order Nos.
 7 and 8.
 It shall, if required by the Chair, be put in writing and handed to the Chair before it is further discussed or put to the meeting.